 If you are looking for a truly unique winter experience in Canada, dog sledding should be high on your list.
 It’s fast-paced, fun, and the best way to experience the winter wonderland of Banff National Park.

-The only way to go on this one of a kind of adventure is on a tour.
+The only way to go on this one-of-a-kind adventure is on a tour.
 Kingmik Dog Sled Tours offers some amazing sledding tours from Lake Louise.
 They offer a shorter 30-minute tour as well as a longer 4-hour tour.

 I actually did my dog sledding tour in Canmore, but most tours are similar.
 The important part is choosing a great company that cares for their dogs (the most important part of the experience!)

-On the trip, we took a 10-kilometer trail through Spray Lakes Provincial Park stopping halfway along the way to meet the dogs and play with them.
+On our trip, we went along a 10-kilometer (6.2-mile) trail through Spray Lakes Provincial Park, stopping halfway along the way to meet the dogs and play with them.
 Then after a quick hot chocolate, we made our way back.
 I was really sad to say goodbye to our crew.

-Pricing for a dog sled tour in Lake Louise starts at $250 CAD for the 30-minute tour with Kingmik.
+Pricing for a dog sled tour in Lake Louise starts at $325 CAD for the 30-minute tour with Kingmik in Lake Louise.

 Related Read: Plan a road trip from Lake Louise to Canmore as dog sledding is one of the best things to do in Canmore in winter too (it’s also cheaper than Lake Louise) – read all about it in my blog!

 What could be a more relaxing winter activity in Lake Louise than riding in a horse-drawn sleigh?
 You’ll explore Lake Louise enjoying those magnificent views and if you plan ahead, you can do it with a drink in hand.

 This unique activity is perfect for couples on a honeymoon in Lake Louise, and even young families.
 The best part is it doesn’t have to be overly expensive.

 At Lake Louise, you can book a sleigh right from the lakefront or online in advance.
-The tours cost $45 CAD for adults and $35 for children and last for 45 to 60 minutes.
+The tours cost $52 CAD for adults and $45 for children and last for 45 to 60 minutes.
 There are also private sleigh ride options too, but they are significantly more expensive.